thestackcollective/curriculum-site/job_seekers/resources/auditing_guidelines.md

 ## Expectations

-- Respect current students' learning experience as the priority
+- Respect others' learning experience as the priority
 - Participate appropriately in discussions when invited by instructors
 - Complete any pre-work or readings recommended by instructors
 - Avoid dominating classroom discussions with prior knowledge